The total guide to mobile app marketing in 2025

 Ebooks, white papers, and webinars

 Content marketing is a good way to generate awareness, demonstrate value, and gain the trust of potential users.
-You can discuss your best features, show screenshots and videos, but always focus the content on users and their needs.
+You can discuss your best features, show screenshots and videos, but keep the focus on users and their needs.

 Spotify, for instance, has a feature called “Wrapped” that creates a summary of your favorite songs of the year with a share link.
 When people share their top songs on social, the app gets a lot of free publicity.